textpattern/textpattern-default-theme/README.md

     <txp:text item="search" />

 You can get a idea of the items you can target with this tag by looking through the specific language file within the textpattern > lang directory which was created as part of your installation.
-Personally I would not use this tag very often unless I was designing a multi-language site as it adds needlessly to the amount of PHP database calls (that is also true for other tags such as `<txp:site_name />`) - it's included here purely as an example of what the tag is for.
+You would probably not use this tag very often unless you were designing a multi-language site as it adds needlessly to the amount of PHP database calls (that is also true for other tags such as `<txp:site_name />`) - it's included here purely as an example of what the tag is for.

-**CURRENTLY INCOMPLETE - MORE TEXT TO BE ADDED SOON**
+#### /forms/search_results.article.txp

+Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
+This form displays the search results, if any exist.

 ### Pages